mhaugrud/msumcspy/_sources/Strings/TheAccumulatorPatternwithStrings.rst

 **Check your understanding**

 .. mchoice:: test_question8_11_1
-   :answer_a: Ball
+   :answer_a: BALLBALLBALLBALL
    :answer_b: BALL
    :answer_c: LLAB
    :correct: c
-   :feedback_a: Each item is converted to upper case before concatenation.
+   :feedback_a: item is a single character.
-   :feedback_b: Each character is converted to upper case but the order is wrong.
+   :feedback_b: The order is wrong.
    :feedback_c: Yes, the order is reversed due to the order of the concatenation.

    What is printed by the following statements:

    .. code-block:: python

-      s = "ball"
+      s = "BALL"
       r = ""
       for item in s:
-          r = item.upper() + r
+          r = item + r
       print(r)